cs1501-tools-of-the-trade/course-info/README.md

 ### Grading policies
 Class attendance is 10 points per lecture.
-If we have homework, they'll be worth a variable number of points - from 0 up to 10.
+If we have homework, assignments be worth a variable number of points - from 0 up to 10.

 Getting above a 75% of however many points we have this semester entails a passing grade.